Loader gif

 But just because the interest rates on your student loans are high doesn’t mean you’re stuck with them.

-In the same way that homeowners routinely take advantage of changes in interest rates to refinance their mortgage at lower rates, a growing number of lenders now compete to refinance student loans.
+In the same way that homeowners routinely take advantage of changes in interest rates to refinance their at lower rates, a growing number of lenders now compete to refinance student loans.

 What is student loan refinancing?